Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Results

-Despite exhibiting a similar magnon spectrum to that of the single-${\mathbf{Q}}$ phase, the spectrum of the triple-${\mathbf{Q}}$ phase measured at 5\,K shows an apparent inconsistency with the magnon dispersion obtained from LLD simulations.
-The orange arrows indicate this discrepancy in Figs. \ref{dispersion}(c)--(d) and \ref{dispersion}(g)--(h): although our calculation reproduces a local minimum of the magnon dispersion at these ${\mathbf{Q}}$ points, it predicts a much shallower dip into lower energy [see also Fig. \ref{2mag}(c)--(d)].
-Importantly, such steep downward dispersion cannot be reproduced by any reasonable set of exchange parameters in LLD; see Appendix H and Fig. \ref{mageig} therein.
-We note that the LLD simulation result is nearly identical to that of LSWT at this temperature, suggesting the presence of substantial magnon energy renormalization beyond LSWT in the triple-${\mathbf{Q}}$ phase.
-This contrasts with he single-${\mathbf{Q}}$ phase at 30\,K, where the LLD calculation, incorporating thermal fluctuations, largely captures the deep downward dispersion.
+Despite exhibiting a magnon spectrum similar to that of the single-${\mathbf{Q}}$ phase, the spectrum of the triple-${\mathbf{Q}}$ phase measured at 5\,K shows an apparent inconsistency with the LLD simulations.
+The orange arrows indicate this discrepancy in Figs. \ref{dispersion}(c)--(d) and \ref{dispersion}(g)--(h): although our calculation reproduces a local minimum of the magnon dispersion at these ${\mathbf{Q}}$ points, it predicts a much shallower dip into lower energy [see also Fig.~\ref{2mag}(c)--(d)].
+Importantly, such steep downward dispersion cannot be reproduced by any reasonable set of exchange parameters in LLD; see Appendix J and Fig.~\ref{mageig} therein.
+This suggests the presence of substantial magnon energy renormalization beyond LSWT in the triple-${\mathbf{Q}}$ phase.
+This contrasts with the single-${\mathbf{Q}}$ phase at 30\,K, where the LLD calculation captures the deep downward dispersion.
 Note that the deep downward dispersion observed at 30\,K is attributed to both a steeper magnon dispersion in the single-\Q{} phase and the sizable thermal fluctuations at 30\,K, further depressing the dispersion minimum in the spectrum.